ganglix/professional-academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Corrosion and Species Transport in Porous Medium
-  - Numerical Simulation and Software
+  - Numerical modelling and Engineering Software
   - Durability of Concrete Structures
   - Non-destructive Testing and Sensing
-  - Sustainable Materials

 # Education to show in About widget
 education: